butterluo/ImproveReasoning/docs/r1_aha.md

 ......
 ```

-## From the Perspective of Eval Metrics.
+## From the Perspective of Eval Metrics
 By default, `trl` saves metrics in TensorBoard format.
 We can open TensorBoard to view them using the following command:
 ```shell
 tensorboard --logdir .